 DID YOU KNOW?

-- There are 2 rhino species left in the world, the Black Rhino and the White Rhino.
+- There are only 2 rhino species left in Africa, the Black Rhino and the White Rhino.

 - The difference between black and white rhinos isn’t really their color – it’s their lip shape.
 The black rhino has a hooked lip while the white rhino’s lips are more square-shaped.